Viewers criticise ‘disrespectful’ curtsy scene in Harry and Meghan Netflix series

 Meghan Markle and Prince Harry have divided fans with a scene in their new Netflix docuseries, in which the Duchess of Sussex joked about having to curtsy to the late Queen Elizabeth II.

-However, according to the duchess, she wasn’t prepared for the introduction to the British ruler, as she hadn’t known she was going to be meeting the Queen until just “moments before”.
+The duchess said she wasn’t prepared for the introduction to the British ruler and didn’t know she was going to be meeting the Queen until just “moments before”.

 “My grandmother was the first senior member of the family that Meghan met,” the Duke of Sussex recalled.
 “She had no idea what it all consisted of.
 So it was a bit of a shock to the system for her.”

-Meghan then noted that there “wasn’t some big moment of ‘Now you’re gonna meet my grandmother,’” as she revealed that she “didn’t know [she] was gonna meet [the Queen] until moments before”.
+Meghan then noted that there “wasn’t some big moment of ‘Now you’re gonna meet my grandmother.’”

-According to Meghan, while they were on their way to meet the Queen, Prince Harry asked her if she knew how to “curtsy,” a question she said she assumed was a “joke”.
+Meghan recalled that while they were on their way to meet the Queen, Prince Harry asked her if she knew how to “curtsy.”

 “We were in the car, driving and he’s like: ‘You know how to curtsy right?’ and I just thought it was a joke,” the duchess admitted.